Loading figure…

 “Legal without restrictions, including Planned Parenthood.”

-Why: Cosponsoring a bill to protect reproductive rights directly advances the stated position of supporting legal access to abortion without restrictions.
+Why: Cosponsoring the Let Doctors Provide Reproductive Health Care Act directly advances the stated position of supporting legal access to abortion.

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.